Bachelor of Science with Honours

 In this section

 The CAM degree with its broad and varied range of modules offers a host of career options and affords students the chance to engage with various aspects of communication before they enter the workplace.
 The degree is recognised by employers in the public, private and voluntary sectors.
-Many of our graduates, not surprisingly, take up positions in Advertising and Marketing, but, in addition, CAM graduates hold senior positions in Public Relations, media, government, retail, education and hospitality sectors.
+Many of our graduates, not surprisingly, take up positions in Advertising and Marketing, but, in addition, CAM graduates hold senior positions in the Public Relations, digital communication, media, government, retail, education and hospitality sectors.
 Graduate employment options are truly wide-ranging.

 One of the most valuable aspects of the CAM programme is the option to undertake a placement in third year.
 Most of our students spend their third year on work placement and students gain placements in the voluntary, public and private sectors in a variety of roles related to the degree.
 Recent placements include: Maketing and Communications Officer (PowerNI); Marketing and Communications Internship (Warner Bros); Communication and Media Intern (Dell); Marketing Executive (Rainbow Communications); Events Assistant (Belfast City Council); and Major Donor and Corproate Assistant (Concern Worldwide).
 Most students undertake their placements in Northern Ireland, but students can undertake their placement anywhere in the world.
 In the last few years, CAM students have undertaken placements in, amongst others, Australia, USA, Spain, Qatar, China and Republic of Ireland.
 Successful completion of placement allows students to gain the additional award of Diploma in Professional Practice.